SuoLab-GZLab/STcomm/README.md

 types by performing Fisher exact test on binarized co-localized cell type pairs and co-expressed LR pairs at spot level.
-Next, you calculate significant communication between LR pairs in co-localized cell type pairs based on the refrence single cell transcriptomic data.
-Finally, to get high confidence and spatial aware cell-cell communication, you can keep only spatially relevant communication information based on the above Fisher exact significancy.`st_comm` function can help you characterize confident spatially resolved cell-cell interaction with the tissue organization.
+Next, you calculate significant communication between LR pairs in co-localized cell type pairs based on the reference single cell transcriptomic data.
+Finally, to get high confidence and spatial aware cell-cell communication, you can keep only spatially relevant communication information based on the above Fisher's exact test. `st_comm` function can help you characterize confident spatially resolved cell-cell interaction with the tissue organization.